 Some assets work fine with only one inspection per month while others are so sensitive that you’d rather have someone stand there and look at them the whole day.

 Well, now you can actually accomplish that!
 Just choose the right condition-monitoring sensors and let Limble warn you when the machine needs your attention.

 A water leak could cause major damage to the equipment in a facility.
 A water detection sensor can be placed in the facility and will alert the correct people if there is a leak.

 In order to take advantage of our predictive sensor integration, a small black box called gateway (which we provide) needs to be plugged into your company’s wifi network.

-Your sensors will link to the gateway and begin transmitting their readings using high range, low-frequency radio waves.
+Your sensors will link to the gateway and begin transmitting their readings using the high range, low-frequency radio waves.
 The gateway will then forward those readings to Limble over the internet.

 Upon the reception, Limble will process the data and automatically update your Limble database, trigger alarms, or schedule defined tasks.

 With this package, you now have the option to test if the predictive maintenance strategy is the right choice for your facility.
-You can prove ROI within a matter of weeks, for as little as $1000.

 If you want to find out more about this offer or have any other questions about Limble’s features or pricing, send us a message and find out the answer today.